moka-guys/guidance/docs/01_seglh-overview.md

 workflows accross the South East Genomics Laboratory Hub.
 It also sets out to unify software development lifecycles and tooling to enhance interoperability and sets out a framework to allow collaborative development of software.

-These guidance documents cover coding style, versioning, and do cumentation of code written in the bioinformatics groups of the London South Genomic Laboratory Hub (Guy's and St.Thomas', King's College Hospital, Royal Brompton and Harefield).
+These guidance documents cover coding style, versioning, and documentation of code written in the bioinformatics groups of the London South Genomic Laboratory Hub (Guy's and St.Thomas', King's College Hospital, Royal Brompton and Harefield).
 Further they issue recommendations and requirements that ensure the safety, reliability and error prevention during the software lifecycle.